nsidc/granule-metgen/README.md

 ## CMR Authentication and use of Collection Metadata

-MetGenC will attempt to authenticate with Earthdata Login (EDL) credentials retrieved from the environment to retrieve collection metadata.
+MetGenC will attempt to authenticate with Earthdata Login (EDL) credentials to retrieve collection metadata.
 If authentication fails, collection metadata will not be available to compensate for metadata elements missing from `ini` files or the data files themselves.